๐Ÿ•Principles of Food Science

 Food Safety Modernization Act of 2011 (FSMA)

-• Mandated hazard analysis and risk-based controls for food facilities, with required written food safety plans
+• Mandated hazard analysis and risk-based preventive controls for food facilities, with required written food safety plans

-• Enhanced FDA enforcement authority including mandatory recall power, increased inspection frequency, and oversight of imported foods
+• Enhanced FDA enforcement authority including mandatory recall power (previously FDA could only request voluntary recalls), increased inspection frequency, and stronger oversight of imported foods

 HACCP (Hazard Analysis and Critical Control Points)

-• Mandatory for meat, poultry, seafood, and juice; widely adopted voluntarily across food manufacturing as the industry standard for safety management
+• Widely adopted voluntarily across food manufacturing as the industry standard for safety management

 Good Manufacturing Practices (GMPs)

-• Baseline requirements for all food facilities—cover personnel hygiene, equipment maintenance, sanitation, and facility design
+• Baseline requirements for all food facilities, covering personnel hygiene, equipment maintenance, sanitation, and facility design

-Compare: HACCP vs. GMPs—GMPs are the foundation (general cleanliness and proper procedures), while HACCP is a targeted system identifying specific hazards at critical points.
-A facility needs both: GMPs ensure baseline safety, HACCP addresses product-specific risks.
+Compare: HACCP vs. GMPs: GMPs are the foundation (general cleanliness and proper procedures), while HACCP is a targeted system identifying specific hazards at critical points.
+A facility needs both.
+GMPs ensure baseline safety across the entire operation, and HACCP addresses product-specific risks at defined control points.

 Guidance for Retail and Food Service